This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Complex and large scale collection of build patterns and cloud use requires complex estimating

-• Estimates are extremely granular and include several types of shared cost elements, platform costs, support costs, and policy compliance elements
+• Estimates are extremely granular and include several types of shared cost elements, platform costs, support costs, sustainability and policy compliance elements

 • Estimates are created using a variety of pricing models, discount-adjusted, amortized cloud usage pricing